bbauska/meta-react-basics/README.md

 }
 ```

-When you click the button, the onClick handler fires.
+<p>When you click the button, the onClick handler fires.
 Each button's
 onClick prop was set to the handleClick function inside MyApp, so the
 code inside of it runs.
 That code calls setCount(count + 1),
 incrementing the count state variable.
 The new count value is passed as
 a prop to each button, so they all show the new value.
 This is called
 "lifting state up".
 By moving state up, you've shared it between
-components.
+components.</p>

 <details>
   <summary>App.js</summary>